Decysif/website/content/_index.en.md

 ---

-DéCySif is a regional R&D project funded by an i-Démo call and the Ile-de-France French region gathering Adacore, INRIA, OCamlPro and TrustInSoft.
+DéCySif is a regional R&D project funded by an i-Démo call and the Ile-de-France French region gathering AdaCore, INRIA, OCamlPro and TrustInSoft.
 Its objective is to improve the safety and security of critical systems using formal verification tools.